How to Spend 72 Hours in Split: Best Things to Do and Eat

 D16 Coffee

-If you’re a fan of their coffee, you can also purchase some beans from their small-batch coffee roastery, including their signature Dominis blend.
-The only thing I personally found disappointing was the fact they didn’t have any cakes on offer – just croissants and cookies.
-I can live with it, though, as it’s a small price to pay for the ability to have a delicious cup of coffee in Split!
+If you enjoy their coffee, you can also pick up some beans from their small-batch roastery, including their signature Dominis blend.
+The only slight letdown for me was the lack of cakes – just plain croissants and cookies when we visited.
+But honestly, that’s a small price to pay for a properly good cup of coffee in Split!

 Meštar o’ Kave

-Another specialty coffee place we discovered on our recent trip to Split is Meštar o’ Kave.
-Unfortunately, they only serve coffee to go.
-However, if you choose to stay in the same flat we did, it’s literally downstairs so you can save money on breakfast by grabbing a pastry from a nearby bakery and a cuppa from here.
+Another specialty coffee spot we discovered on our 2022 trip to Split was Meštar o’ Kave.
+While they only serve coffee to go, it’s absolutely worth it – especially if you happen to stay in the same flat we did, since it’s quite literally downstairs.
+We ended up saving a bit on breakfast by grabbing pastries from a nearby bakery and pairing them with a cup from here.

 How would you spend your ideal day in Split?